bgvo/slack_layouts/README.md

     $ gem install slack_layout

 ## Usage
-To create a new layout create a new class that inherits from SlackLayout.
+To create a new layout create a new class that inherits from `SlackLayout`.
 For example:

 ```ruby
 class MyCustomSlackLayout < SlackLayout